Rhabdomyosarcoma: Epidemiology

 Rhabdomyosarcoma is the most common soft-tissue sarcoma in children as well as the third most common solid tumor in children.
 Recent estimates place the incidence of the disease at approximately 4.5 case per 1 million children/adolescents with approximately 250 new cases in the United States each year.
 With the vast majority of cases of RMS occurring in children or adolescents, two-thirds of reported cases occur in youths under the age of 10.
 RMS also occurs slightly more often in males than in females, with a ratio of approximately 1.3–1.5:1.
 In addition, slightly lower prevalence of the disease has been reported in black and Asian children relative to white children.
 In most cases, there are no clear predisposing risk factors for the development of RMS.
 It tends to occur sporadically with no obvious cause.
 However, RMS has been correlated with familial cancer syndromes and congenital abnormalities including neurofibromatosis type 1, Beckwith-Wiedemann syndrome, Li–Fraumeni syndrome, cardio-facio-cutaneous syndrome, and Costello syndrome.
 It has also been associated with parental use of cocaine and marijuana.

 History

-Rhabdomyosarcoma was first described by Weber, a German physician, in 1845, but it wasn't until the paper by Arthur Stout in 1946 that RMS was formally classified.
+Rhabdomyosarcoma was first described by Weber, a German physician, in 1845, but it was not until the paper by Arthur Stout in 1946 that RMS was formally classified.
 The first thirty years of investigation were conducted by the Intergroup Rhabdomyosarcoma Study Group (IRSG), an independent National Cancer Institute (NCI)-funded cooperative that has become a part of the Children's Oncology Group.